 Sometimes you need the best of the best protection for your electrical devices.
-In challenging conditions with critical assets on the line, it pays to reach for the highest standard of protection you can find.
+In challenging conditions with critical assets on the line, it pays to reach for the highest standard of dust and water resistance you can find.
 When it comes to electrical enclosures, an IP68 enclosure is that standard.

-Ingress Protection (IP) ratings are one of the most widely-used ways to rate an electrical enclosure’s performance.
+Ingress Protection (IP) ratings are one of the most widely-used ways to rate an electrical enclosure’s water and dust resistance.
 An IP rating gives you a quick snapshot of the protective qualities you can expect from the enclosure, which is why you’ll find them in use around Europe and the U.S.

 Today, we’ll focus on the highest standard IP rating: the IP68 waterproof enclosure rating.